-Many of us also attended the “silver anniversary” — our 25th reunion.
-We received a class directory beforehand including comments from 104 of our classmates, seven of whom have since passed away.
+Many of us also attended the “silver anniversary” — our 25th reunion — and contributed to a scrapbook of memories afterwards.
+But beforehand we received a class directory beforehand including comments from 104 of our classmates, seven of whom have since passed away.

 Here’s that Personal Comments section, lightly edited.
 Below the classmate’s name and city as it was printed in 1994, we’ve added a link to the corresponding name and photo on this 50th Reunion website, with a green check mark if the classmate has joined this site with updated information.